ojroques/nvim-lspfuzzy/README.md

 require('lspfuzzy').setup {
-  methods = 'all',         -- either 'all' or a list of LSP methods (see below) jump_one = true,         -- jump immediately if there is only one location fzf_preview = {          -- arguments to the FZF '--preview-window' option
+  methods = 'all',         -- either 'all' or a list of LSP methods (see below) jump_one = true,         -- jump immediately if there is only one location callback = nil,          -- callback called after jumping to a location fzf_preview = {          -- arguments to the FZF '--preview-window' option
     'right:+{2}-/2'          -- preview on the right and centered on entry },